nham/wabbo/blog/2014/22aug_on_bananas.md

             }
         }

 Ignoring the `byteset` thing, which I do not understand in the slightest, we can see that this is more or less the same code.
-This pattern is followed in both:
+Both the paper and the Rust code have essentially this structure:

     compute critical_position
     compute period